-Every Student Succeeds Act (ESSA) TITLE I, Part D Subpart 2 Assurances: Neglected and Delinguent Dayton Independent (147) Public District - FY 2022 - District Funding Assurances - Rev 0 \ The LEA assures the that it will comply with the following provisions: Districts and schools receiving Title I, Part D, Yes $\nabla$ Subpart 2 funds will comply with all applicable requirements outlined in Sections 1421-1432 of the Every Student Succeeds Act.
+Every Student Succeeds Act (ESSA) TITLE I, Part D Subpart 2 Assurances: Neglected and Delinquent Dayton Independent (147) Public District - FY 2023 - District Funding Assurances - Rev 0 The LEA assures the that it will comply with the following provisions: 1.
+Districts and schools receiving Title I, Part D, Yes Subpart 2 funds will comply with all applicable requirements outlined in Sections 1421-1432 of the Every Student Succeeds Act.
 This includes submission of an application to the state by prescribed deadlines and the maintenance of records supporting program compliance and adherence to state-approved plans.
-The local school district will submit to state-Yes conducted Title I, Part D monitoring and will comply with all corrective actions/findings that result from such monitoring.
-3. The programs and services provided under Yes . this grant will be used to address the needs set forth in the application and fiscal related information will be provided within the fiscal year timelines established for new. reapplying, and/or continuing programs.
+The local school district will submit to state- Yes conducted Title I, Part D monitoring and will comply with all corrective actions/findings that result from such monitoring.
+Yes 3.
+The programs and services provided under this grant will be used to address the needs set forth in the application and fiscal related information will be provided within the fiscal year timelines established for new, reapplying, and/or continuing programs.

 4. The local school district will comply with civil rights and nondiscrimination requirement provisions and equal opportunities to participate for all eligible students, teachers, and other program beneficiaries.
 The programs and services provided with federal funds under this grant will be operated so as not to discriminate on the basis of age, gender, race, national origin, ancestry, religion, creed, pregnancy, marital or parental status, sexual orientation, or physical, mental, emotional, or learning disabilities.
-Yes • 5.
+Yes ▼ 5.
 The local school district will evaluate its program periodically to assess its progress toward achieving its goals and objectives and use its evaluation results to refine, improve, and strengthen its program and to refine its goals and objectives as appropriate.
 The local school district will submit to the department such information, and at such intervals, that the department requires to complete state and/or federal reports.
+Yes ▼ 6.
+Each local school district receiving Title I, Part D Subpart 2 funds will ensure accurate and timely submission of neglected and delinquent student data as requested by the Kentucky Department of Education, including reports requested by the U.S. Department of Education.
 Yes ▼